-Wasn’t it Don Draper in Mad Men that said something about allowing your creative teams to be wildly unproductive – until they finally are?
+Wasn’t it Don Draper in Mad Men that said something about helping creative teams? “allow your creative teams to be wildly unproductive – until they finally are”.
 While we don’t think the office environment at that 1960s era ad agency is something you should recreate, we do agree that taking the leash off of a creative team is something you want to do regularly.
 How can an employer tend to the needs of creative staffers in a way that fosters creativity and enthusiasm for the work at hand all day, every day?
 First, you must understand how they work.

 Helping Creative Teams: The Creative Mind